 The Data Explorer contains three tabs that appear in bold italics throughout this document: Data Sources, Field Selector, and Layer Controls.
 Data is selected in the Data Sources tab, loaded into the Field Selector, displayed in the Main Display, and output is formatted in the Layer Controls.

-Menu trees will be listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
-Mouse clicks will be listed as combinations (e.g. Shift+Left Click+Drag).
+Menu trees are listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
+Mouse clicks are listed as combinations (e.g. Shift+Left Click+Drag).

 Plotting Point Observations from a text file

 Remove All Layers and Data Sources from the previous displays.
+(From the main toolbar or from the main menu EditRemoveAll Layers and Data Sources)

-If there is more than one tab, close the extra tabs by clicking the “X” in the right corner of the tabs.
+If there are multiple tabs, close the extra tabs by clicking the “X” in the right corner of the tabs.

 Add the data from the <local path>/Data/Generic/Point/text/N18_N_2009_090_12_03.asci file.